 After we left the castle, we walked down by the train station and ate dinner at Gourmet Burger Kitchen in the Windsor Royal Shopping center.
 After that, we caught the train back to London and got ready to meet our family friends the next day who lived north of London

-Windsor Castle was an easy train ride outside London, and some people pair it with the neighboring city of Eton for a nice day trip.
+Windsor Castle was an easy train ride outside London, and it’s often paired with the neighboring city of Eton for a nice day trip.
 Windsor contains so much history and is stunning, so I definitely recommend a visit if you have time.
 Stonehenge and Bath are west of London, so they are commonly paired together for a full day away from the city.
 Bath is easily reached my car or train and Stonehenge by train/bus, so they can be done independently as well, although we loved the knowledgeable guides and this tour company.
-Check out my next post here as we traveled to Oxford University, Stratford-upon-Avon, and the Cotswolds!
+Check out my next post here as we traveled to Oxford University, Stratford-upon-Avon, and the super cute Cotswolds villages!